loda-lang/loda-programs/programs/oeis/list6.md

 * [A314685](http://oeis.org/A314685) ([L19 program](314/A314685.asm)): Coordination sequence Gal.3.16.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314692](http://oeis.org/A314692) ([L23 program](314/A314692.asm)): Coordination sequence Gal.5.81.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314706](http://oeis.org/A314706) ([L27 program](314/A314706.asm)): Coordination sequence Gal.6.130.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314707](http://oeis.org/A314707) ([L29 program](314/A314707.asm)): Coordination sequence Gal.6.129.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314708](http://oeis.org/A314708) ([L17 program](314/A314708.asm)): Coordination sequence Gal.5.65.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314710](http://oeis.org/A314710) ([L22 program](314/A314710.asm)): Coordination sequence Gal.5.64.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314720](http://oeis.org/A314720) ([L27 program](314/A314720.asm)): Coordination sequence Gal.6.245.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.